A Parallel Algorithm for Exact Bayesian Structure Discovery in Bayesian Networks: Parallel Algorithm

 \subsubsection{Parallel Fast Zeta Transforms on $k$-$D$ hypercube}

-In order to compute $A$ and $\Gamma$ functions on a $k$-$D$ hypercube, we first generalize the parallel algorithms for the two variants of the \emph{zeta transform} on an $k$-$D$ hypercube.
-We first number the processors in the $k$-$D$ hypercube computer cluster with a $k$-bit binary string $r$ such that two adjacent processors $r$, $r'$ differ in one bit.
-The basic idea is, instead of computing the transform for only one subset $S$, each processor $r$ is responsible for computing $2^{n-k}$ subsets $S$ such that $r=\omega_S[1,k]$.
-We present the generalized algorithms for the two transforms in \textbf{Algorithm~\ref{algorithm4}} and \textbf{Algorithm~\ref{algorithm5}}, respectively.
+In order to compute $A$ and $\Gamma$ functions on a $k$-$D$ hypercube, we generalize Algorithms \ref{algorithm2} and \ref{algorithm3}.
+We number the processors in the $k$-$D$ hypercube computer cluster with a $k$-bit binary string $r$ such that two adjacent processors $r$, $r'$ differ in one bit.
+The basic idea is, instead of computing the transform for only one subset $S$, each processor $r$ is responsible for computing $2^{n-k}$ subsets $S$ such that $r=\omega[1,k]$.
+We present the generalized algorithms for the two transforms in Algorithm~\ref{algorithm4} and Algorithm~\ref{algorithm5}, respectively.

+Figure~\ref{fig:kd-upzeta} shows a running example of Algorithm~\ref{algorithm4} with $n=3$, $d=2$ and $k=2$.
+In this case, we have 8 subsets and each processor is computing two subsets.
+Another notable difference from the example in Figure~\ref{fig:nd-upzeta} is that when $j>k$, $t_{j-1}(S-\{j\})$'s are available locally thus no message passing between processor is needed.
+Similarly, Figure~\ref{fig:kd-downzeta} shows a running example of Algorithm~\ref{algorithm5} with $n=3$, $d=2$ and $k=2$.

-We now present two theorems that respectively characterize the run-time complexities of the two algorithms.
+We now present two theorems that respectively characterize the run-time complexities of the two algorithms. \begin{theorem} Algorithm~\ref{algorithm4} computes the truncated upward zeta transform in time $O((d+1)\cdot 2^{n-k}+k(n-k)^d)$ on $k$-$D$ hypercube. \end{theorem}